khunspoonzi/pyob/README.md

 # <Country: Jamaica>
 ```

-Retrieve objects from the object store by a unique key accessor like a dictionary:
+Retrieve objects from the PyOb store by a unique key accessor like a dictionary:

 ```python
 Country.obs >> "KH"   # ISO2